logo-2 Language Industries Back

 Start from your minimal viable scope: what are the key processes you really need from day one?
 From there, work in phases – and budget them separately.
 That makes it easier to calculate cost, timing and workload.
 It’s easier to build out your ERP if you have the right foundation.

-Always be weary for scope creep: additional features that weren’t included in the initial plan or budget.
+Always be weary of scope creep: additional features that weren’t included in the initial plan or budget.
 That’s why you should always be able to refer back to a clearly defined roadmap, based on your business objectives and key processes.

 • Manage your budget